edneville/please/please.ini.md

 `please.ini` is an ini file, sections can be named with a short description of what the section provides.
 You may then find this helpful when listing rights with **please -l**.

 Rules are read and applied in the order they are presented in the configuration file.
-If the user matches a permit rule to run a command in an early section, but in a later section matches a deny regex for **.\***, then the user will not be permitted to run any command.
+For example, if the user matches a permit rule to run a command in an early section, but in a later section matches criteria for a deny and no further matches, then the user will not be permitted to run that command.
 The last match wins.

 The properties permitted are described below and should appear at most once per section.
 If a property is used more than once in a section, the last one will be used.